- General Information

 2.6 Email about availability (‘Back in Stock/Coming Soon’)

 On our website, we offer you the subscription of an email-service informing you about the availability of sold-out or not yet available goods.
 For this purpose, we process your email addresses and send you a message as soon as the product you requested is available for purchase again.
 If you do not have a customer account with us, you will receive a confirmation email in advance to verify the email address.
 The legal basis is Art.
 6 para.
 1 letter b) GDPR, as we store your data solely for sending the notification you have ordered.
 Your data will be stored until the product is available and then deleted unless you subsequently open a customer account with us.
-Please note that our notification does not constitute a reservation of the respective product.
+Please note that our notification does not constitute a reservation of the respective products.

 2.7.1 Subscribing and unsubscribing